 Jan Bashinski DNA Laboratory / CCI Richmond

-No cost to California public crime laboratory personnel.
-A $360.00 tuition fee is required for all other public agencies, private sector, or out of state applicants.
+POST-certified; no cost to California public crime laboratory personnel.
+A $1,200.00 tuition fee is required for all other public agencies, private sector, or out of state applicants.